Product Classification: How to Classify Products at Scale With PIM

 AI-assisted product classification tools address this at three levels:

-ML models trained on your existing classified product catalog can suggest classification codes for new products based on similarity to already-classified items.
-Accuracy for large, well-trained catalogs typically reaches 80–90% for primary classification codes, with confidence scoring that flags lower-certainty suggestions for human review.
-AI in PIM is particularly valuable for initial classification of large unclassified backlogs — when onboarding a new product line or migrating from a legacy catalog system.
+ML models trained on your existing classified catalog can suggest classification codes for new products based on similarity.
+Accuracy for large, well-trained catalogs typically reaches 80–90% for primary codes, with confidence scoring that flags lower-certainty suggestions for human review.
+Particularly valuable for initial classification of large unclassified backlogs.
+See our guide on AI in PIM.

-LLMs can interpret unstructured product descriptions, marketing copy, and specification sheets to suggest classification codes even when structured attribute data is sparse.
-Natural language processing (NLP) approaches enable classification from whatever text exists in the product record — useful for legacy catalogs where structured attributes are missing but description text is present.
-Human-in-the-loop review remains important for regulated product categories where misclassification has compliance implications.
+Large language models can interpret unstructured product descriptions, marketing copy, and specification sheets to suggest classification codes even when structured attribute data is sparse.
+Natural language processing enables classification from whatever text exists in the product record — useful for legacy catalogs where structured attributes are missing but description text is present.
+Human-in-the-loop review remains important for regulated categories where misclassification has compliance implications.

 A 5-Step Process to Classify Products at Scale